 You can shift into FIRST (1) when you are going less than 20 mph (30 km/h).
-If you have come to a complete stop and it is hard to shift into FIRST (1), put the shift lever in NEUTRAL and let up on the clutch.
+If you have come to a complete stop and it is hard to shift into FIRST (1), put the shift lever in NEUTRAL and release the clutch.
 Then press the clutch pedal back down and shift into FIRST (1).

-SECOND (2): Press the clutch pedal as you let up on the accelerator pedal and shift into SECOND (2).
+SECOND (2): Press the clutch pedal as you release the accelerator pedal and shift into SECOND (2).
 Then, slowly let up on the clutch pedal as you press the accelerator pedal.

 THIRD, FOURTH, FIFTH and SIXTH (3, 4, 5 and 6): Shift into THIRD (3), FOURTH (4), FIFTH (5) and SIXTH (6) the same way you do for SECOND (2).
-Slowly let up on the clutch pedal as you press the accelerator pedal.
+Slowly release the clutch pedal as you press the accelerator pedal.

-To stop, let up on the accelerator pedal and press the brake pedal.
+To stop, release the accelerator pedal and press the brake pedal.
 Just before the vehicle stops, press the clutch pedal and the brake pedal, and shift to NEUTRAL.